 July of 2017 John Miller was called to Grace Baptist Church as Senior Pastor.
 John previously served as a Pastoral Assistant at Grace from 2007 to 2010 before being called to plant a church in Clarksville, TN.
 We thank the Lord, that in his kind providence, he has seen fit to bring John and his wife Elizabeth and their four children back to Carlisle.

-Simon O’Mahony was added to the pastoral staff as Assistant Pastor in February 2018.
-Simon graduated from Westminster Seminary California and our association’s Institute of Reformed Baptist Studies.
-Once again the Lord has graciously provided for us by bringing Simon and his wife Megan and their four children to Grace Baptist Church.
+Simon O’Mahony was called to Grace Baptist Church as a Pastor in February 2018.
+Simon graduated from Westminster Seminary California and the Institute of Reformed Baptist Studies.
+Once again the Lord has graciously provided for us by bringing Simon and his wife Megan and their five children to Grace Baptist Church.

 We look to the future with hope and expectation, knowing that “unless the Lord builds the house, they labor in vain who build it; unless the Lord guards the city, the watchman keeps awake in vain.”
 (Psalm 127:1).